Peppers are pretty amazing things. They come in all shapes, colors, and sizes — as well as each having their own flavor characteristics.

 Hot stuff: What makes a pepper hot?

-Peppers get their heat from capsaicin, a chemical compound that stimulates nerve receptors and produces a burning sensation in any tissue it comes in contact with — and I do mean any.
-Tip: Don’t chop jalapenos and then go to the bathroom without washing your hands first.
-Do not ask how I know this.
+Peppers get their heat from a chemical compound called capsaicin (along with a closely-related compound, dihydrocapsaicin) that stimulates nerve receptors and produces a burning sensation in any tissue it comes in contact with — and I do mean any.
+(Tip: Don’t chop jalapenos and then go to the bathroom without washing your hands first.
+Do not ask how I know this.)

-Here’s a list of some of the more commonly known peppers (and pepper defense sprays, for reference) in order from least hot to most, with their Scoville scale score:
+Here’s a list of some of the more commonly known peppers (and a pepper defense spray, for reference) in order from least hot to most, along with the Scoville scale score range for each:

 This is, of course, only a partial list, as new varieties hit the market, while others gain popularity.

 Since the amount of what makes peppers hot can vary in heat due to different growing conditions, soil, and weather — though they generally tend to fall between the values listed.
 Still, that means it’s entirely possible to eat a habanero and say, “Hey, this isn’t too bad,” then have a different one later, and feel like your sinuses are melting.

 Frederick A Senese, a professor in the Department of Chemistry at Frostburg State University in Maryland says, “People that eat lots of spicy capsaicin-rich foods build up a tolerance to it.
 The incentive: a small jolt of capsaicin excites the nervous system into producing endorphins, which promote a pleasant sense of well-being.
 The endorphin lift makes spicy foods mildly addictive (and for some, an obsession).”